croservices/cro/docs/reference/cro-http-test.md

 The request is specified by calling one of `get`, `put`, `post`, `delete`, `head`, or `patch`.
 There's also `request($method, ...)` for other HTTP methods (in fact, `get` will just call `request('GET', ...)`).
-These functions accept an optional positional parameter providing a relative URI, which is provided will be appended to the current effective base URI.
+These functions accept an optional positional parameter providing a relative URI, which if provided will be appended to the current effective base URI.
 The `:$json` named parameter is treated specially, expanding to `{ content-type => 'application/json`, body => $json)`.
 All other named parameters will be passed on to the `Cro::HTTP::Client`